-The TBD Property Mortgage Approval Process
+The TBD Property Mortgage Pre-approval Process

 The TBD property mortgage approval is a way to have a rock solid pre-approval where income, assets, and credit are reviewed by an underwriter rather than a Mortgage Loan Originator.

-The process starts by a licensed Mortgage Loan Originator taking a complete application without a property.
+1st step: the process starts by a licensed Mortgage Loan Originator taking a complete application without a property.

-On the application, the subject property will have TBD and the Loan Originator will ask for details just as if they were going to submit the loan with a property.
+- On the application, the subject property will have TBD and the Loan Originator will ask for details just as if they were going to submit the loan with a property.

-An experienced Mortgage Loan Originator will send a list of documents that are going to be required for submission.
+- An experienced Mortgage Loan Originator will send a list of documents that are going to be required for submission.

-Note that some Loan Originators do not have access to the Automated Underwriting System (AUS) and rely on other people in their company to run the program.
+- Note that some Loan Originators do not have access to the Automated Underwriting System (AUS) and rely on other people in their company to run the program.

 At Nationwide Mortgage & Realty, LLC our Mortgage Loan Originators have access and are able to run the Automated Approval System (AUS) the same day documents are received.

-After a complete credit package, loan application, credit report, income, and assets have been gathered, the package is sent to an underwriter for review.
+3rd step: after a complete credit package, loan application, credit report, income, and assets have been gathered, the package is sent to an underwriter for review.
 Once reviewed by an underwriter, they will issue a mortgage commitment subject to a sales contract, appraisal on the property, and other property documentation.

-Advantages Of TBD Property Mortgage Approval
+Advantages of TBD Property Mortgage Pre-approval

-A complete credit package, loan application, credit report, income, and assets are already verified by a underwriter.
+- A complete credit package, loan application, credit report, income, and assets are already verified by a underwriter.

-The TBD mortgage pre-approval letter often gives negotiating power when putting an offer in on the house.
+- The TBD mortgage pre-approval letter often gives negotiating power when putting an offer in on the house.

-The TBD property mortgage approval takes a little longer than just going through the pre-approval process without an underwriter verifying documents.
+The TBD property mortgage pre-approval takes a little longer than just going through the pre-approval process without an underwriter verifying documents.
 An experienced Mortgage Loan Originator usually will not dismiss a borrower that has been denied, but tell them what they need to work on in order to get pre-approved for a home.

-Just because a mortgage pre-approval letter has been issued, does not mean that a borrower is guaranteed a loan.
+- Just because a mortgage pre-approval letter has been issued, does not mean that a borrower is guaranteed a loan.

 A mortgage pre-approval letter should always be written based on a credit report, income, and assets that were provided.

+Even if a borrower qualifies, does not mean that a property will qualify.
 The clear to close is obtained by clearing all borrower related and property related conditions.